wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/LLM Prompts/Untitled.md

 WATER:
 Aesthetics: Plurality and transformation.
 Fluid identity that blurs the lines between multiplicity and singularity
-Mechanics: shift inscription, extend skillset/focus, imbue based on inscription elements
+Mechanics: shift inscription, extend memory, imbue based on inscription elements

 WOOD:
 Aesthetics: Diversity and growth.
 Disparate pieces that are stronger for their differences